Swiss stocks - Factors to watch on July 14

 COMPANY STATEMENTS

+* Holcim said LafargeHolcim today starts trading on the SIX Swiss Exchange in Zurich following the successful completion of the merger between Holcim and Lafarge.

-* Kuehne & Nagel said net profit rose 8.3 percent to 313 million Swiss francs in the first half on revenues of 8.5 billion francs.
+* Kuehne & Nagel said second-quarter net profit rose nearly 7 percent to 162 million Swiss francs ($170.51 million) despite a 5.6 percent drop in net turnover to 4.373 billion francs, and said it is confident for further business development.

+* Bossard said first-half net income fell by 8.4 percent to 29.6 million francs following the Swiss franc's revaluation.
+The company discloses full results for the six months on Aug 25.

+* Zehnder said it is selling its production plant in Chalons-en-Champagne, France, part of a series of measures which were disclosed last month.

+* Implenia said it secured new modernisation contracts worth around 80 million francs in total.

-* Basilea said the European Commission has granted its drug isavuconazole orphan drug designation for the treatment of invasive aspergillosis and mucormycosis.
+* Newron said the U.S. health regulator has granted orphan drug status to the company's sarizotan for treatment of Rett syndrome.

-* AlphaPetroVision said oil production has increased over the previous year to 121 barrels per day on average, but remains below expectations.
-As a result, the company plans concentrate on reactivating existing wells rather than on planned horizontal drillings at the McCamey oil field.
-It has also extended an existing credit limit by a further 1.7 million francs.

 ECONOMY